AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 `aio aem:rde:reset`

-This will usually take a couple of minutes.
+This usually takes a few minutes.
 Use the [status command](#checking-rde-status) to check when the environment is ready again.

 ### Reset the RDE in Cloud Manager {#reset-the-rde-cloud-manager}

-Resetting the RDE removes all custom code, configurations, and content from both the author and publish instances.
  You can use Cloud Manager to reset your RDE.

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization.